-The first garden open day is for the National Garden Scheme on Sunday 25th March 2018.
-It will be open again on Sunday 16th September for the Rare Plant Fair in the surrounding park .
+The Garden is open under the National Garden Scheme on Sunday 25th March 2018 and again on Sunday 16th September for the Rare Plant Fair.

-Groups are welcome by appointment from late March until the end of October.
+From late March until the end of October, visits are welcome by prior appointment.
 If you would like to bring a gardening club, specialist society or general interest group, please do contact me for more details.
 A visit to Llanover combines well with other gardens such as The Laskett, Longhouse Farm & The Nelson Garden.
 Other options, within an hours driving distance are Raglan Castle and Tintern Abbey.

 Peter Hall, the Head Gardener at Llanover continues to use his wealth of experience and knowledge in the herbaceous borders, streamside plantings, arboreta and meadows.
 Thousands of perennials, shrubs, trees, roses and bulbs have been planted, new or alternative paths have been laid.
 The garden has never looked better in my lifetime – come see and decide for yourselves!